cbrownstein/cbrownstein.github.io/index.md

 First, you have to export a public RSA key that `ssh` understands.
 To do this, run `gpg --export-ssh-key [your key ID] > id_rsa_YubiKey.pub` from a terminal.
-This command will create a file named `id_rsa_YubiKey.pub` that contains the public key for your YubiKey authentication subkey.
+This command creates a file named `id_rsa_YubiKey.pub` that contains the SSH public key for your YubiKey authentication subkey.
 The contents of this file should be appended to the `~/.ssh/authorized_keys` file on the server you want to connect to.